egorxe/openglory/README.md

 # OpenGlory toy GPU

-OpenGlory is an implementation of fixed pipeline GPU in vendor independent VHDL and migen (LiteX) capable of running Quake.
-OpenGlory was verified to build and run on Xilinx Ultrascale FPGA with Vivado toolchain (Alinx AXKU040 board) and Lattice ECP5 FPGA with open GHDL+Yosys+nextpnr toolchain (Radiona ULX3S board).
+OpenGlory is open source fixed pipeline GPU implemented in vendor independent VHDL and migen (LiteX) capable of running Quake.
+OpenGlory was verified to build and run on Xilinx Ultrascale FPGA with Vivado toolchain and Lattice ECP5 FPGA with open GHDL+Yosys+nextpnr toolchain.
 It could be easily ported to any FPGA board supported by LiteX and should be synthesizable for ASIC also.
 OpenGlory was originally started as a student project and later became a toy project intended for OpenMPW tapeout.
-Unfortunately OpenMPWs are in hiatus now, so ASIC builds were not tested for some time.
+Unfortunately OpenMPW program is in hiatus now, so ASIC builds were not tested for some time.

 This repository is work in progress, most parts are not documented and may not work.